ChildhoodCancerSociety/ecmascript/packages/eslint-config-ccs/README.md

 ## TODO

-Re-write tests to make them work with typescript
+- Re-write tests to make them work with typescript
+- Move prettier rules to a completely separate package to not add the peerdep by default
+- Move ts rules to a completely separate package to not add the typescript peerdeps by default

 ## Usage